 - 10.1.
-The plant's management having the primary responsibility for safety Ref.
-Leadership and Management for Safety, IAEA Safety Standards Series No. GSR Part 2 [6] should ensure compliance with the OLCs.
-To discharge this responsibility, relevant controls should be established in accordance with the Ref.[1].
+The plant's management has the primary responsibility for ensuring compliance with the OLCs.
+To discharge this responsibility, relevant controls should be established in accordance with the IAEA Code on Quality Assurance and the associated Safety Guides [6].
 A major contribution to compliance with OLCs is the provision of OPs consistent with the OLCs.
 Some OLCs may be directly stated in procedures or other documents, and if so this should be clearly indicated in the implementing document.
-For multiunit plants, OLCs should not be presented for more than one unit in a single document. - 10.1.A Independent verifications of the compliance with OLCs should be regularly carried out by the operating organization. - 10.1.B The responsibilities to carry out the necessary compliance controls and for responding to deviations from OLCs and OPs should be defined in plant procedures. - 10.2.
+For multiunit plants, OLCs should not be presented for more than one unit in a single document. - 10.2.
 In order to help ensure compliance, all persons who have responsibilities in the application of OLCs should always have available a copy of the OLCs currently in force and should be adequately trained in their application.
 If possible, operational limits should be legibly indicated on instruments and displays so as to facilitate compliance.
 Similarly, the current OPs should be immediately available to the control room personnel and to others who need to use them or refer to them.
 Operating personnel should be adequately trained in the application of current procedures and appropriate retraining should be planned and conducted when the OLCs and OPs are modified.